JohnTigue/whiteboarder/Readme.md

 <img src="https://johntigue.github.io/whiteboarder/images/headers/four_pale_markers.png" width="100%"/>

 Whiteboarder is a two-bit image processor for whiteboard capture images.
-It is Python code with an MIT.
+It is Python code released under an MIT license.

-Although the core is just Jupyter notebooks, the code has been optimized to run on Colab:
+Although the core is just Jupyter notebooks, the code has been optimized to run on Colab.
+Click the following button to try it out:

 <a href="https://colab.research.google.com/github/JohnTigue/whiteboarder/blob/master/whiteboarder.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" width="20%" /></a>